Darlene Muscadine

 LSU Groundnut

-Full to Part Sun.
-Large edible tubers, nitrogen fixing, attractive, frangrant flowers.
+(Apios americana) -Full to Part Sun– Large edible tubers, nitrogen fixing, attractive, frangrant flowers.

 3″ pots $4, Quart pots $8, Gallon* pots $16

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

 Improved Maypop Passion Fruit

-Full Sun to part shade.
-2×3″ flavorful seedy fruits, native, invasive vine.
+(passiflora incarnata) -Full Sun to part shade– 2×3″ flavorful seedy fruits, native, invasive vine.
 Self-fertile

 3″ pots $4, Quart pots $8, Gallon* pots $16

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

 Carlos Muscadine

-Full Sun to Part Shade.
-1/2″ bronze fruit with seeds.
+Vitis rotundifolia -Full Sun to Part Shade– 1/2″ bronze fruit with seeds.
 Very vigorous, super disease resistant.
 Self fertile.
 Good pollinator.

 Quart pots $8, Gallon* pots $16

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

 Quart pots $8, Gallon* pots $16